Cerebellum-Lab/reachAQ-hardware/firmware/README.md

 It is recommended to do `west config build.sysbuild True` to have West default to using sysbuild at all times.

-Once West is installed, you must initialize the project workspace by switching into the `<board>_module` directory and then doing a checkout of zephyr and all dependent modules:
+Once West is installed, you must initialize the project workspace from the `firmware` directory by doing a checkout of zephyr and all dependent modules:

 ```bash
 west init -l
 west update
 ```

-And, inside of a venv, you should install the python requirements:
+And you should install the python requirements:
 ```bash
 pip install -r requirements.txt
 ```